iterorganization/IMAS-Validator/docs/source/tips_and_tricks.rst

 ===============

 1. To save typing and make your tests more readable, loop over array elements rather than indices when possible.
+   If you do also need the index, you can use :py:func:`enumerate` to get both without having to loop explicitly.
    For example:

   .. code-block:: python

+    # loop over elements
     for profiles_1d in ids.profiles_1d:
       assert profiles_1d.ion.has_value
       for ion in profiles_1d.ion: